dfns/dfns-sdk-ts/packages/examples/service-account/README.md

 ## Prerequisite

-Create a new service account access token using the DFNS dashboard. (need direction)
+Create a new service account token using the DFNS dashboard. (need direction)

 ## Explanation